Where can I find information about the study abroad program of interest to my child?

 How should I ensure that my child has money overseas?

-Generally speaking, your child will not need to open up a bank account overseas, as most international banks accept US ATM cards.
+Generally speaking, students will not need to open a bank account overseas, as most international banks accept US ATM cards.
 You should check with your local bank to determine what the withdrawal and finance fees will be for international purchases and ATM withdrawals.
 It is also generally not advisable to bring cash or travelers checks overseas lest they are lost and because they return the lowest currency exchange rates.
-We do advise that your child bring a credit card in case of emergencies, but please make sure to keep a copy of it at home in case it is lost or stolen.
+We do advise that students bring a credit card in case of emergencies, but please make sure to keep a copy of it at home in case it is lost or stolen.
 In some countries less traveled by US residents, travelers checks may be advisable; if you think this may apply to your child, check with the appropriate embassy or consulate.

 Also, discuss with your child how you will transfer funds, in case of emergency, and how the funds you send overseas should be spent.
 For example, it should be clear how much money is budgeted for emergencies, travel, sightseeing, food and entertainment.
 Occasionally, our office encounters instances in which students choose to spend money on less essential items and fail to budget effectively for living expenses.